 *Note: If any other labor organization negotiates an amount greater than two dollars ($2.00), then this amount will be increased to equal the greater amount.

-B. Compensation When Deployed to a Closed Satellite Camp:
+C. Closed Satellite Camp:

-A closed satellite camp means an employee is unable to leave at the end of a work shift.
-When deployed to a closed satellite camp employees will be considered on twenty-four (24)-hour duty.
-Pursuant to the Fair Labor Standards Act (FLSA), bona fide meal periods and a bona fide scheduled sleeping period of up to eight (8) hours are excluded from paid time.
+A closed satellite camp means an employee is unable to leave at the end of a work shift..

 When employees are deployed to a closed satellite camp the agency will provide specific items after a twenty-four (24) hour grace period, which commences when the incident command team initially deploys staff to the closed satellite camp.
 The provisions are a hot catered meal, adequate sleeping facilities (this means a sleeping bag and tent), and a sleep period of at least five (5) hours that is not interrupted to perform fire duties.
-Should the agency not provide these provisions in a closed satellite camp, the employee will be entitled to twenty-four (24) hour pay without excluding bona fide meal or sleep periods until the agency meets its obligation.

 C. “Wild Fire Suppression and Other Emergency Duties,” Appendix K, provides direction on the non-compensation elements of fire duty.